-Rock Town River Outfitters offer tours and rental of kayaks.
+Rock Town River Outfitters offers tours and rental of kayaks.
 You can go on a Rockwater Marina to North River Landing kayak tour of Little Rock.
 Or perhaps do a sunset paddle, and see downtown Little Rock’s skyline as the sun goes down?

 The best part is after your rental period is up you can kick back on the marina with a cheeky wine or two.
-The staff here don’t so much sell wine as give you any that is lying around in the fridge.
+The staff here don’t so much sell wine as give you any that are lying around in the fridge.
 These are my kind of people.

 The Quapaw Quarter of Little Rock is a historic, residential neighbourhood of the city.
 It was first given its name in 1961, honouring the Quapaw Indians who lived in the area centuries ago.

 It wasn’t long before we stumbled across an eccentrically dressed gentleman who shouted at husband Luke, “Is that your woman?”.
 Luke replied “yes” in a rather nervous tone.
 “Damn, a woman that fine shouldn’t be with no fool”, exclaimed the gentleman.

 You can actually stay in the hostel and be surrounded by fire station paraphernalia.
 It’s a really reasonably priced stay if you are looking for budget accommodation in Little Rock.
 The staff are also really friendly and helpful, which is always a bonus.

 If you are in the area, the Arkansas Arts Center is definitely worth a visit.
 It’s home to an art museum with a world-class international collection.
 You can stroll around pretending you know about art for an entire afternoon if the mood takes you?

 Where to eat in Little Rock

 Dependent on your budget and tastes there is a whole range of places to eat in Little Rock.
 I’ve tried to include some of the best places to eat in Little Rock.
 I am very aware that there are so many more in the city.

 42 bar and Table

 The dishes here are fresh and contemporary featuring local favourites as well as internationally-inspired cuisine.
 It’s perfect for a spot of lunchtime dining after learning more about the 42nd president.

 Lost Forty Brewing

 They also serve a range of comfort food dishes that are sure to satisfy and fill you up.
 I would highly recommend the open-faced Fried Italian Bologna & Egg.
 Feast upon Mortadella luncheon meat, fried egg sunny side up, Rockhound IPA Mustard and mayo.
 Served with a side of Space Invaders style potato chips.
 Utter filth.

 One Eleven at the Capital.

 There’s a range of popular signature dishes, however, the menus change frequently at this upscale eatery.
 Typical dishes include Lamb shank with roasted potatoes, seared diver scallops and prime beef fillet.
 They take meat rather seriously in this joint.

 Their cake cabinet is a sight to behold and I had to fight the urge to buy “all the cakes”.
 I am currently trying out this new thing called ‘self-restraint’.
 I’ll let you know how it goes.
 Make sure to order one of their legendary ‘sugar cookies’, which are a taste sensation.

 A lot of love goes into the ice creams and every recipe is created from scratch.
 There are no shortcuts in artisan ice cream darlings.
 Seasonal ingredients are sourced and there’s no nasty preservatives, premixes and artificial flavours here.

 The Root Cafe

-The Root Cafe has all the bohemian buzz words going for it, “Sustainable”, “Farm-to-table” and “locally-owned” to name a few.
-Unlike other establishments of similar ilk, there’s not a shred of pretentiousness here.
 Root Cafe sources from as many small farms and producers in Arkansas as they can.
-Because he Root Cafe has a relaxed, community feel to it is a popular place for locals.
+Because the Root Cafe has a relaxed, community feel to it is a popular place for locals.
 When we arrived, the line for brunch was out the door.
-Definitely order the ‘Root Benny’ for brunch.
-It’s a moreish serving of two farm-fresh poached eggs served over a bed of local, seasonal greens.
-There’s also Grass Roots ham and homemade hollandaise to boot.

 Is Little Rock worth visiting?